GT-ThomasTan/adx-engineering-assessment/README.md

 - Use MongoDB
   - Feel free to use any databse driver
 - Routes
+  - User Management
     - CRUD of user objects
+  - Book Management
     - CRUD of book objects
+    - Routes that allow user to borrow/return books
 - You will be asked to explain and justify:
   - How you structure your project
   - How you design the APIs